 - Share your location with a friend or family member.
 If you share your trip status with a loved one, this can help them track your location in real time.

 What Should I Do if I’m Involved in an Uber Accident?

 As with regular auto accidents, it’s important to take certain steps immediately after the accident occurs.
 Below, we outline the most important steps for you to take.

 - Ensure your safety and the safety of the Uber or Lyft driver.
 Do this by moving the vehicle away from traffic.
 Check all parties for injuries.

 - Get the police involved.
 Even if the state you’re in doesn’t require you to call the police after a minor accident, it’s always helpful to do so anyway.
 If anyone suffered injuries, call an ambulance as well.
 Insist on filing a police report and getting a copy of it.

 - Seek medical attention.
 Even if you don’t feel injured, your symptoms might be delayed.
-This is frequently the case with a concussion or other traumatic brain injury.
+This is frequently the case with a concussion, post-concussion syndrome, or other traumatic brain injury.